i0sa/PhoneCaller-Tweak-API/README.md

     [self.navigationController  pushViewController:view animated:true];

+## Watermark & Copyrights

+YOU MUST include PhoneCaller logo, if you're showing results in your own view.. using this line:

+For white logo : [PCImageManager imageNamed:@"WatermarkBright.png" withPath:@"Settings"];
+for dark logo : [PCImageManager imageNamed:@"Watermark.png" withPath:@"Settings"];

 Note: You don't need to format the phone number, because I already do this, based on the user's country.